Nwaubani-Godson/infra-provisioning-with-terraform/README.md

 # Provisioning Infrastructure with Terraform

-This project demonstrates infrastructure provisioning to staging and production environments.
+This project demonstrates infrastructure provisioning to staging and production environments and installing some applications upon provisioning.

 ## 1. Navigate to Terraform directory